 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK practices.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

+The Company's operations are not subject to risks of material foreign currency fluctuations nor does it use derivative financial instruments in its investment practices.
 The Company places its marketable investments in instruments that meet high credit quality standards.
 The Company does not expect material losses with respect to its investment portfolio or exposure to market risks associated with interest rates.
-The impact on the Company's results of one percentage point change in short-term interest rates would not have a material impact on the Company's future earnings, fair value, or cash flows related to investments in cash equivalents or interest earning marketable securities.
+The impact on the Company's results of a one percentage point change in short-term interest rates would not have a material impact on the Company's future earnings, fair value, or cash flows related to investments in cash equivalents or interest earning marketable securities.